technomancy/bussard/Contributing.md

 chatter to provide background and story, but some missions can only be accepted from subnet threads, and they also often contain useful code snippets.

+Subnet threads should be a series of line-break-delimited RFC 822-ish messages without `Date:` headers.

 ### OS and SSH

 The worlds you SSH into mostly run the Orb unix-like operating system, which is found in `os/orb`.
 All the scripts that run inside the OS are found in `resources` in that directory.
-The portals run the `os/lisp` operating system, and the `os/forth` OS will be used for the domain injector in the finale.
+The portals run the `os/lisp` operating system, and the `os/forth` OS will be used later on.

 The code that runs inside SSH connections is sandboxed similarly to code that runs on the ship's computer, but a different set of functions is exposed; see